spilth/annotated-spring/README.md

 To run a local development server, run Maven with the `development` profile.

     $ mvn -P development

 Then go to <http://localhost:8080> to view the site.

+### Auto Reload SCSS Changes

+If you want to be able to make SCSS changes and see them without restarting the development server every time, open a second terminal window and use the following Maven goal:

+    $ mvn sass:watch

+## Troubleshooting

+### Maven & JAVA_HOME

+If Maven complains about `JAVA_HOME` not being set, you can set it with the following:

+    $ export JAVA_HOME=$(/usr/libexec/java_home)

+You'll likely want to add that to your `.bash_profile` or similar shell initialization script.

+### sass:watch Errors

+If using `sass:watch` generates an error with `no such file to load -- hitimes/hitimes`, try clearing out your gems.

+If you're using `rvm` you can do the following:

+    $ rvm gemset empty default --force